Steel Glossary

 Recommended heat input max.

-Recommended heat input - Hardox 450
+Heat input recommendations for Hardox 450

 The specific heat input varies with different welding processes.
 The thermal efficiency k is approximately 0.8 for MAG welding and MMA welding, about 1.0 for UP welding, and 0.6 for TIG welding.
 Heat input is determined by voltage (U [V]), current (I [A]), and wire feed speed (v [mm/min]).
 The graph shows the recommended maximum values.
 Very low heat input may negatively affect the impact toughness of the weld, while extremely high values result in an enlarged heat-affected zone, leading to changes in mechanical properties.
 Moderately low values improve wear resistance, reduce distortion, and enhance toughness and strength.